endymecy/AlgorithmsOnSpark/README.md

 This project implement some popular algorithms on spark.You can read the papers of them to see their details.

-Currently it support the flowing algorithms and I will add some other algorithms in the future.
+Currently it support the following algorithms and I will add some other algorithms in the future.

 - Distributed KNN
 - Down Sampling